IntelLabs/flrc/doc/building-ghc.md

 produce external cores that is suitable for HRC to consume, mostly to remove GHC-specific runtime references, and to insert additional primitives required for immutable array and so on .
-Also, HRC has runtime support for arbitrary precision intergers, so GHC's `integer-gmp` library is no longer compatible.
+Also, HRC has runtime support for arbitrary precision integers, so GHC's `integer-gmp` library is no longer compatible.
 We've implemented a new library based on `integer-simple` to integrate GHC's big integer with HRC's.